mohit-shrma/matfac/README.md

-## matfac
+## Code for matrix completion
 This repository contains scalable matrix factorization code using SGD, ALS and CCD++.
 Also, it includes code for the paper "Adaptive Matrix Completion for the Users and the Items in Tail" by Mohit Sharma and George Karypis, University of Minnesota (The Web Conference'19, formerly WWW).
+The researchers or users should look for following source files for implementation details of methods in the paper:

+* Matrix Factorization (MF) - modelMF.h and modelMF.cpp
+* IFWMF - modelInvPopMF.h and modelInvPopMF.cpp
+* TMF - modelDropoutSigmoid.h and modelDropoutSigmoid.cpp
+* TMF + Dropout - modelPoissonDropout.cpp and modelPoissonDropout.h

 ## Citing: